NeddyAP/manajemen-magang/memory-bank/productContext.md

 - **Flow:**
     1. Student uploads their internship report (PDF, DOCX, etc.).
     2. Report is visible to the student, assigned Dosen, and Admins.
     3. Dosen/Admin review the report.
+Dosen can add `reviewer_notes` to the report, especially if recommending rejection or revisions.
-    4. Status can be updated by Admin (e.g., `Needs Revision`, `Approved`).
-(Specific status flow TBD/simplified currently).
+    4. Admin updates the report status (e.g., `Needs Revision`, `Approved`, `Rejected`).
-    5. Student is notified of status changes.
+    5. Student is notified of status changes and any `reviewer_notes`.
     6.  **Dosen can upload a revised version of the student's report.
 This revised file is stored in addition to the original and does not replace it.
 This is typically done after a report has been `approved` or `rejected` and requires further Dosen input.**
     7.  **Student is notified when a Dosen uploads a report revision.**
 - **Versioning:** Student re-uploads/updates create new versions.
 Dosen-uploaded revisions are stored separately.